steven2358/awesome-blockchain-ai/README.md

 - [Dopamine](https://dopamine.ai/) - Decentralized AI workforce and services marketplace.
 - [Trane AI](http://www.trane.ai/) - A decentralized economy for tagging, storing and modeling data for AI-training.
 - [starmine AI](http://starmine.ai/) - Starmine is a robust and highly scalable platform for constructing, trading and exchanging advanced algorithmically generated on-demand datasets for machine learning and artificial intelligence efforts.
-- [DeepBrain Chain](https://www.deepbrainchain.org/) - A decentralized AI computing platform that supplies processing power to companies looking to develop A.I. technologies.
 - [Cerebrum](https://cerebrum.world/) - Cerebrum is a decentralized platform for crowdsourced machine learning.
 Cerebrum enables anyone to encrypt their data and host machine learning competitions to utilize crowd-sourced machine learning models.
 - [Fitchain](https://fitchain.io/) - Fitchain is a blockchain-based machine learning factory that allows data scientists to train models, tracing them from inception and throughout their lifetime.
 - [Namahe](https://namahe.io/) - Namahe is platform that aims to bring efficiency to supply chain industries by incorporating an A.I. layer.